LumKitty/VRnyan/README.md

-## LIVNyan - A camera sync plugin for VNyan and LIV VR
+## VRnyan - A camera sync plugin for VNyan and VR Mixed reality (formerly LIVnyan)
-Syncs your VNyan camera over to LIV mixed reality
+Syncs your VNyan camera over to OnAirTap, or LIV mixed reality
 Allows VNyan to be your VTuber renderer allowing for high quality models and full redeem support - no more VRMs!

 ![A catgirl VTuber plays Beat Saber](https://github.com/LumKitty/LIVnyan/blob/master/LIVnyan_demo.gif?raw=true)